kanisterio/kanister/docs_new/rbac.md

 # RBAC Configuration {#rbac}

-Earlier, the Kanister operator was bound to the `edit` `ClusterRole` using a `ClusterRoleBinding` provided by the Helm Chart.

 The `edit` `ClusterRole` is a built-in Kubernetes system role that offers permissions to modify most objects within a namespace, excluding roles, role bindings, and resource quotas.
-This role allowed access to create, update, delete, and view resources such as Deployments, Pods, Services, ConfigMaps, PersistentVolumeClaims, and more.
+This role allows access to create, update, delete, and view resources such as Deployments, Pods, Services, ConfigMaps, PersistentVolumeClaims, and more.
+The Kanister Helm chart used to assign the `edit` `ClusterRole` to the Kanister service account, which granted all the permissions mentioned in the `edit` `ClusterRole` to the Kanister application.

 To enhance security, the `edit` `ClusterRoleBinding` has been removed from the Kanister Helm Chart.
 Users are required to create their own